 Special application instructions for just this program:

-- Applications can be submitted as expenses occur throughout the year, but please submit all expenses for a single project at the same time.
+- Applications are accepted on a rolling basis, but please submit all expenses for a single project at the same time.

 - Your application should include a cover sheet, budget, and a full description of the expenses requested.
 Documentation from the publisher detailing the expenses is expected.
 (See Application Process).

 - Please note that funds are not unlimited in this category, and it is in you must apply in advance.